Tort1lla/techtrove-hackathon/README.md

 ### How to Run
 1. Clone the repository
+2. Create your own API Key from Open Router and Hugging Face
+3. Paste your API keys in .env in their relative places
-2. Install the neccessary Python [libraries](#library-used)
+4. Install the neccessary Python [libraries](#library-used)
-3. Run the code
+5. Run the code
-5. Have fun testing the website on a local host!
+6. Have fun testing the website on a local host!

 ### Debug Steps
-1. If localhost:5000 isn't found, try another IDE (PyCharm)
+1. If localhost:5000 isn't found, try with another IDE (PyCharm)